pdohara/gitinit/contents/pages/fixing-mistakes.md

 	HEAD is now at 1b922e7...
 It's a mistake

-  This sounds more severe than it actually is.
-This is Git's way of telling you that you are not at the head of a branch.
-Remember that each branch has a tag called head that points to the tip.
-Since we moved the head tag of this branch (master) back one commit, this commit is not the head.
-There are other commands in Git that will leave you in a detached head state.
-This is fine if you are looking at the state of things in your repository.
-You can even make changes here, but it will be more challenging to get back to these changes because you are not on a branch.
-So if you checkout master, you will not be on this commit, but the one before it.
-If you want to continue working with this commit, you can assign a branch to it using the syntax Git shared with you:
+  This is that warning again that we are pointing to a commit that has no tags.
+If you want to start working here, then you can create a new branch from here just as Git suggested.

 	git checkout -b new_branch_name